How to Diagnose for Sleep Apnea

 Training your body when it’s time to sleep can help promote healthy sleep.

-What Are Natural Remedies for Sleep Apnea?
+What are Natural Remedies for Sleep Apnea?

 There are some natural approaches to helping reduce the frequency of sleep apnea.
 You can try a humidifier in your bedroom while you sleep.
 Dry air can irritate the respiratory system.
 Using a humidifier can open your airways, decrease congestion, and encourage clearer breathing.